Alternatives & comparisons

 Can a lockdown browser detect Cluely or other invisible AI overlays?

 No. An invisible overlay like Cluely is a separate desktop application that marks itself invisible to screen-capture APIs (WDA_EXCLUDEFROMCAPTURE).
-It never touches the locked browser window, so no lockdown browser — by architecture — can see it.
+It never touches the locked browser window, so no lockdown browser, by architecture, can see it.
 This is a layer boundary, not a detection gap.

 Can a lockdown browser detect on-device LLMs like Ollama or LM Studio?